• Skip to primary navigation

 • Vegetable Broth.
 You can use chicken broth in place of vegetable broth.

 • Fire Roasted Diced Tomatoes.
-Use any variety or flavor of canned diced tomatoes that you like.
+Use any variety of canned diced tomatoes that you like.

 • Sweet Potatoes.
-You could substitute red potatoes, Yukon gold potatoes, Russet potatoes or butternut squash if you don't love sweet potatoes.
+You could substitute red potatoes, Yukon gold potatoes, Russet potatoes or butternut squash for sweet potatoes.

 • Italian Seasoning.
 Use fresh herbs and spices instead of dried Italian seasoning if desired.